dmuth/splunk-lab/README.md

 ...and the script will print up what directory it will ingest logs from, etc.  Follow the on-screen instructions for setting environment variables and you'll be up and running in no time!

+## Apps Built With Splunk Lab

+Since building Splunk Lab, I have used it as the basis for building other projects:

+- <a href="https://github.com/dmuth/splunk-yelp-reviews">Splunk Yelp Reviews</a>
+   - This project lets you pull down Yelp reviews for venues and view the results in a Splunk dashboard
+- <a href="https://github.com/dmuth/splunk-network-health-check">Splunk Network Health Check</a>/
+   - Pings 1 or more hosts and graphs the results in Splunk so you can monitor network connectivity over time

 ## Screenshots

 <a href="./img/splunk-rest-api-input.png"><img src="./img/splunk-rest-api-input.png" width="250" /></a> <a href="./img/splunk-syndication-feed.png"><img src="./img/splunk-syndication-feed.png" width="250" /></a> <a href="./img/splunk-cnn-headlines.png"><img src="./img/splunk-cnn-headlines.png" width="250" /></a>